 What is gestational diabetes?

 Developing GD doesn’t mean you already had diabetes before you got pregnant.
 The condition appears because of the pregnancy.
-Women with Type 1 and Type 2 diabetes have their own, separate challenges when it comes to pregnancy.
+People with Type 1 and Type 2 diabetes have their own, separate challenges when it comes to pregnancy.

 How common is gestational diabetes in pregnancy?